hashicorp/packer/README.md

 - Official vCenter API is used, no ESXi host [modification](https://www.packer.io/docs/builders/vmware-iso.html#building-on-a-remote-vsphere-hypervisor) is required

 ## Usage
-* Download the plugin from [Releases](https://github.com/jetbrains-infra/packer-builder-vsphere/releases) page
+* Download the plugin from [Releases](https://github.com/jetbrains-infra/packer-builder-vsphere/releases) page.
-* [Install](https://www.packer.io/docs/extending/plugins.html#installing-plugins) the plugin, or simply put it into the same directory with configuration files
+* [Install](https://www.packer.io/docs/extending/plugins.html#installing-plugins) the plugin, or simply put it into the same directory with configuration files.
+On Linux and macOS run `chmod +x` on the plugin binary.

 ## Minimal Example